-The course aims to cover the key concepts, problems and results in distributed algorithms.
+The module aims to cover the key concepts, problems and results in distributed algorithms.
 It will provide an introduction on how to reason about the correctness of distributed algorithms and practical experience of programming them.

 Module leadersDr Naranker Dulay